 Kyle Haines is passionate about all things design.
 An architect at heart, he finds joy in creating evocative and engaging “things”.
 This passion spans his personal and professional life and is most notable in the visually engaging way that Build Consulting communicates.
 While a Partner at Build Consulting, Kyle also volunteers with organizations to improve the sustainability of his community.
 His experience in design allows him to delve into the software selection process with an eye to successfully fitting the eventual implementation to the organization’s style, culture, and needs.

-PETER MIRUS: Welcome everyone to our webinar for November 2018 presented as the partnership between Build Consulting and Community IT Innovators.
+PETER MIRUS: Welcome everyone to our webinar presented as the partnership between Build Consulting and Community IT Innovators.
 In this webinar, Build Consulting’s panel of experts will be answering the questions you submitted regarding selecting nonprofit software.
 You can read more information about this topic in our blog.
 A link will be provided near the end of this webinar.
 And if your specific question wasn’t addressed during today’s session, please contact us for an answer.
 Links for contact methods will also appear at the end of this webinar.

 Before we get started on the webinar here are a few housekeeping notes.
 Please feel free to ask question via chat.
 We will try to weave them in as we can.
 Try to avoid multitasking.
 You might just miss the best part of the presentation.
 As always, links to recording and slides will be shared after the webinar.